farcaster-project/RFCs/03-farcaster-architecture.md

 A syncer handles `tasks` requests from a daemon and produces `blockchain events` according to blockchain state changes.

 ### Client-Daemon communication
 Client and daemon communicate via `Instruction` and `State Digest` messages (see [06.
-Instructions & State Digests](./06-instructions-and-digests.md)).
+Datum & Instructions](./06-datum-and-instructions.md)).
 The architecture must allow a client and a daemon to run on different machines.

 ### Loopback: self-generated input messages
 The daemon may generate self-addressed messages.
 Those messages may be used to trigger transitions only based on daemon's state, such as timers.
 Those transitions can e.g. represent the absence of counter-party daemon communication during a period of time, which may trigger the swap cancellation.